-When listing out your achievements in each role, try to use concrete figures and data—research by TalentWorks shows that it can give you a 40% boost over the competition.
+When listing out your achievements in each role, try to use concrete figures and data - it can help you stand out ahead of your competition.

 The qualifications section of a software development CV is an ideal showcase for all your most recent and relevant industry qualifications.
 If anything looks out of date or has been superseded with a new technology, try to avoid including it on your list.
 An employer may also want to check which level you’re qualified at, so you could choose to include your degree or details of higher education at the bottom of your qualifications list.

 The final element on a software developer CV is a list of personal interests.
 This section tells an employer how well you might fit with the company culture and within the existing team.